blairbilodeau/website-files/content/home/talks.md

 # This section displays recent talks from `content/talk/`.

-widget = "pages"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 25  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.

-title = "Conference Presentations" subtitle = ""
+title = "Conference Talks"
+subtitle = ""

 [content]